 The 2012 redux was a considerable improvement over the original but it was hardly the best I could do then or especially now.
 It was inevitable that I would revisit this concept to try again to improve it.
 For Halloween 2016, I did just that and created a brand new and vastly improved scene which I renamed “Monstrosity of the Mind”.

 Below you can see a comparison of the 2012 redux and the final redux from 2016.
 For the 2016 redux I created a complete scene rather than just a blank room.
 I also added far more detail to the scene with glowing eyes on the gremlins and blood on the mirror (the latter was a suggestion from my dad to make it creepier).
 I also added an additional “real” gremlin coming out of the box in the lower left corner so that “not all is as it seems”.
 I also added scars and bruises to skin to show that she has been fighting against her “demons” for quite a while.

 The mind can create terrible monsters to live in fear of but the true terror is when the delusions are not delusions at all.
 To destroy the horrors completely, she will also destroy herself.

 It still doesn’t quite look “perfect” to me but I’m not sure yet how to improve upon it.
 I’ll probably revisit this artwork concept eventually, I’m just not sure when or how I will be able to improve it.
 Only time will tell for sure.

 To see the artwork page for “Monstrosity of the Mind”, click here.
-You can also purchase prints and other print products with the “Monstrosity of the Mind” artwork, see here.
+You can also find out how to purchase prints and other print products with the “Monstrosity of the Mind” artwork, see here.